BaronSamediOfficial/Linux/LinuxCheatsheet.md

 Ctl + k			# take cursor to the search bar
 Ctl + l			# copy the URL in searchbar
-Ctl + u			# Look at the HTML or XML source for the page you're viewing
+Ctl + u			# Look at the HTML or XML source for the page you're viewing Cmd + shift + b			# Toggle the bookmarks toolbar on and off
 ```